 Wondering what to do on your big day out in Worcester?
-We’ve asked local expert Eleanor Wadley to reveal the hot spots and best things to do in Worcester for a day of entertainment…
+We’ve asked local expert Eleanor Wadley to reveal the best things to do in Worcester for a day of entertainment and delicious dining…

 Eleanor WadleyLocal expert

 Eleanor Wadley is an avid writer and traveller with the ambition of taking her creativity abroad.
 After living in both Oxford and Worcester, Eleanor has a move to Lisbon on the horizon and is excited for the next steps in her career.

 Best things to do in Worcester

 With such a vast array of historical, cultural and architectural attractions to see, you won’t struggle to fill your day out in Worcester.

 1. Worcester Cathedral

 When visiting the city for the first time, you have to see Worcester’s impressive cathedral, which represents architectural styles ranging from Norman to Perpendicular Gothic.